Resizing with Paintshop Pro

 Resampling

 You get several options for resampling.
-Typically, using the Smart Size should give you what you need, but you can experiment and choose a different one among the five available.
+Using the Smart Size gives you what you need, but you can choose a different one among the five available.

 Lock aspect ratio

 By default, whenever you resize one value of the image, the other side will be adjusted proportionally.
 However, in some instances, you will want to voluntarily disregard that option because you want to change that proportion.
-Make sure you don't play with this option if you are dealing with a photo because that will automatically mean a distorted image!
+Make sure you don't play with this option for a photo because that will distort your image!
 But if you want to create a Barcode, or a plaid, then changing the proportions is exactly what you need.

 Resize all layers